12 Best Fly Boxes Of 2023: Guide Tested and Approved

 Often, the first thing to go wrong on a fly box is the hinges break, or the latch clip to lock the box closed breaks.
 This happens much faster and more frequently on cheap boxes.

-You want a closure that won’t pop open should you drop your box.
-Hinges are often where the box will leak from first.
-You want a good box with good hinges.
+I want a closure that won’t pop open should I drop my box.
+Hinges are often where the box will leak from first, and where the box will break first.
+I want a good box with good hinges.

 Hook Slots And Fly Storage